ArronaxKP/MassEffectAndromedaModdingGuide/TextureModding/First-Attempt-At-Kesh.md

 Mass Effect Andromeda allows you to tweak colours without having to create texture which makes simple re-colours very quick and easy.
 You do this by tweaking.

-A Youtube guide on doing this is here:  [Youtube - Frosty Editor - Mass Effect Andromeda - Editing Outfit Colours via EBX edit within the Editor](https://www.youtube.com/watch?v=oDTSRM9yw3w)
+A YouTube guide on doing this is here:  [YouTube - Frosty Editor - Mass Effect Andromeda - Editing Outfit Colours via EBX edit within the Editor](https://www.youtube.com/watch?v=oDTSRM9yw3w)

 ## My Attempt 1 - wrong but helpful